Partly Cloudy, Cold Weather Forecast For Lahore - UrduPoint

 Partly Cloudy, Cold Weather Forecast For Lahore

-Partly cloudy and cold weather prevailed in the city on Monday while the MET office forecast similar conditions for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 6th Jan, 2025) Partly cloudy and cold weather prevailed in the city on Monday while the MET office forecast similar conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 7th Jan, 2025) Partly cloudy and cold weather persisted in the city on Tuesday, while the MET Office forecast similar conditions for the next 24 hours.

-The MET officials reported that continental air dominated most parts of the country, while a shallow westerly trough affected Kashmir and surrounding areas, moving eastward.

 Recent Stories